fabiolnh/event-driven-architecture/README.md

     void handle(Event event);
 }

-public interface EventDispatcher { // Register the event and the operations, and dispatch/fire the event to execute the operations
+public interface EventDispatcher { // Register the event and the operations, and dispatch/fire the event to execute the operations.
+It has to be implemented.
     void dispatch(Event event) throws Exception;

     void register(String eventName, EventHandler eventHandler) throws Exception;